psarando/shire-reckoning/README.md

-The following details given by Tolkien in The Lord of the Rings, Appendix D, and his letter #211, imply that Rivendell New Year's Day was on a proleptic Gregorian March 25 in the Third Age 3019 (the year the One Ring was destroyed and of the downfall of Barad-dûr), which seems to support a March 21st start of the reckoning of the Calendar of Imladris 7050 years before that (590 Years of the Sun in the First Age + 3441 years in the Second Age + 3019 years in the Third Age):
+The following details given by Tolkien in The Lord of the Rings, Appendix D, and his letter #211, imply that Rivendell New Year's Day was on a proleptic Gregorian March 25 in the Third Age 3019 (the year the One Ring was destroyed and of the downfall of Barad-dûr and Sauron), which seems to support a March 21st start of the reckoning of the Calendar of Imladris 7050 years before that (590 Years of the Sun in the First Age + 3441 years in the Second Age + 3019 years in the Third Age):